PrestaFlow/prestaflow.io/resources/views/docs/library/1/the-basics/selectors.md

 }
 ```

-The structured datas will follow the namespace as this : FrontOffice\Product\Page.
+The structured datas will follow the namespace as this : *FrontOffice\Product\Page*.